front-end-foundations/session1/readme.md

 }
 ```

 Note that `position: static` is _supposed_ to anchor the menu at the top of the page (or where ever we have positioned it) but doesn't work here.
-Inspect the `<ul>` to see if the position property is being applied and you wil find it is being overridden by the `position: absolute` property.
-This is due to selector strength - `ul.nav` is more powerful than `.nav`.
-Edit the CSS to change `ul.nav` to
-`.nav` and refresh.
+Inspect the `<ul>` to see if the position property is being applied and you'll find it is being overridden by the `position: absolute` property.
+This is due to selector strength - `ul.nav` is more selective and therefore more powerful than `.nav`.
+Edit the CSS to change `ul.nav` to `.nav` and refresh.

-Selector strength is a very important factor in creating a good style sheet.
+Selector strength is a very important factor in creating and maintaining a good style sheet.
 Try to keep your selectors to a minimum to avoid issues.
+See [this guide](https://stuffandnonsense.co.uk/archives/css_specificity_wars.html) to selector strength for more information.

 Use the flexbox CSS module on the nav: